 - Conservation of the environment

-An example of a gap year company with an ethical mission is The Ethical Project Company: www.theethicalprojectcompany.com .
-As such it states that:
+An example of a gap year company with an ethical mission was a company formerly called The Ethical Project Company.
+It stated that:

 - As an organisation we aim to be as ethical as possible and are run on the principles of fair trade and sustainability.
 We want to have a positive impact on the country we visit in every aspect.